bio4j/modules/docs/slides/slides.md

 ### Why we should split it

 - This code is just _hard_ to maintain
-- _Unrelated_ thing shouldn't be mixed all together
+- _Unrelated_ things shouldn't be mixed all together
-- Modules should be really independent/_autonomous_
+- Modules should be really _autonomous_
     + Every module should have it's own procedure of _initialization_, i.e of type definitions, that it needs for importing data
     + Every module should have it's own _restricted API_,
       which works only with those types

 # Solution